onesimus-systems/dandelion/README.md

 1. Decide whether you want to use MySQL/Maria or SQLite for the database
 2. Create a MySQL/Maria database to house Dandelion if you are going that route
-3. Browse to install.php in the root of Dandelion
+3. Browse to [server hostname/IP]/install
 4. Choose your database type, for MySQL/Maria type in database address, username, password, and database name
 5. The installer will direct you to the index page.
 Login with: